-Traditional sports have always been the realm of the young and that has been well accepted, but nowadays esports is truly pushing the extreme.
-Professionals who aren’t even out of their twenties are referred to as ‘old men’ and most of the popular players of the past few years are born way closer to 2010 than I am personally comfortable with.
+Traditional sports has always been a realm of the young, but esports have been pushing that to a new extreme.
+Professionals in their mid twenties are referred to as ‘old men’ and most of the popular players of the past few years are born way closer to 2010 than I’m personally comfortable with.

-That said, there are some young players who accidentally stumbled their way onto the world stage.
+That said, there are some young players who accidentally stumbled their way onto the world stage at the wrong time.
 Examples like the Vegas kid from esports infancy are comedic but early entry into the competitive scene can be damaging to both the players and the scene.

 Who Are Some of the Youngest Esports Players?

-For context on the ages we’re talking about, League of Legends has a relatively old playerebase.
-Despite being ‘Old’ the OLDEST player in the Chinese Competitive League (LPL) is 26 and there are several 18 year olds.
-That league aside, the general youngest League of Legends players you see are 17 year olds, and they are quite common.
+For context on the ages we’re talking about, League of Legends has a relatively old player base within esports.
+Despite this, the OLDEST player in the Chinese Competitive League (LPL) is 26 and there are several 18 year olds.
+That league aside, the youngest League of Legends players you see are 17 year olds, and they are quite common.

 In DOTA 2, the youngest player we’ve seen has been SumaiL, who won DAC (an official Valve event) at 15 years old.
 Later that year, once he was 16, he and team Evil Geniuses won the International, the largest prize pool in gaming.

-This all said, if we want to start finding the truly young players, we need to look away from team based games and towards single player, where we have seen some bafflingly young players win huge prizes, after which they placed and took home decently sized contracts.
+If we want to start finding the truly young players, we need to look away from team based games and towards single player, where bafflingly young players win huge prizes, some of them sealing years-long contracts in High School.

 Starting high, Jaden ‘Wolfiez’ Ashman holds the Guinness world record for taking home over a million dollars in a single tournament, by coming second at a Fortnite tournament at 15.
 That is blown away by the current contracted professional Fortnite player, Joseph Dean, age 8.

-That said we can get even younger than that if we look a little further back, Lil Poison was signed on to play Halo back when he was three.
-Funny enough, because he’s 23 now, he’s on the older end of professional players.
+We can find younger players than that if we look further back, Lil Poison was signed on to play Halo when he was three.
+Funny enough, now that he’s 23 he’s one of the older professional players.